zenoss/zendev/README.md

 ##Description
-zendev takes care of setting up and managing the disparate components of a standard Zenoss development environment, with or without the control plane.
-It's primary usecase is to checkou out all github repositories needed for development and to build a developer focused docker image to run Zenoss in Control-Center.
+zendev takes care of setting up and managing the disparate components of a standard Zenoss development environment, with or without Control Center.
+It's primary usecase is to checkout all github repositories needed for development and to build a developer focused docker image to run Zenoss in Control-Center.
 It can also:

-* Add GitHub repositories to your source environment
 * Quickly view branches across some or all repositories
-* Perform arbitrary actions across some or all repositories
 * Automatically set up ``GOPATH``, ``PATH`` and ``ZENHOME`` to point to your zendev environment
 * Set up and switch between multiple zendev environments on the same box
+* Installs `gvm` for go version management.
+See https://github.com/moovweb/gvm
+* Installs `hub` to extend git functionality.
+See https://github.com/github/hub

 Please feel free to fork and submit pull requests for this project.